-Be it the Seller who lingers just long enough for a ‘meet & greet’ with your clients or the disgruntled tenant who needs to air a laundry list of perceived code violations your going to run into someone willing to voice an opinion just when you thought you were alone i.e., the voices behind you.
-Being aware of your surroundings should always be a priority for safety sake thus, being prepared to respond to a friendly “excuse me” or an empty beer can coming your way should come naturally…I’ve dealt with both.
-How you deal with an impromptu situation may be your clients first opportunity to see first hand how you treat a total stranger or whether your ability to ‘think on your feet’ might translate well into negotiating them a good deal.
-It’s an opportunity to practice both good citizenship & let your clients know who you are.
+Be it the Seller who lingers just long enough for a ‘meet & greet’ with your clients or the disgruntled tenant who needs to air a laundry list of perceived code violations you’re going to run into someone willing to voice an opinion just when you thought you were alone i.e., the voices behind you.
+Being aware of your surroundings should always be a priority for safety’s sake thus, being prepared to respond to a friendly “excuse me” or an empty beer can coming your way should come naturally…I’ve dealt with both.
+How you deal with an impromptu situation may be your client’s first opportunity to see firsthand how you treat a total stranger or whether your ability to ‘think on your feet might translate well into negotiating a good deal.
+It’s an opportunity to practice both good citizenships & let your clients know who you are.

-Having worked for years in the Health Care industry prior to my 20 + years in Real Estate I found that recognizing & allowing someone an opportunity to take center stage, however brief that moment may be, may be more important to them then you’ll ever know.
-As I answered the appraisers questions about financials & condition issues, I made a point to address everyone in the room equally.
-I could sense by her silence that some of this ‘financial stuff’ was either getting by her a bit or perhaps she was just taking it all in, either way it seemed to have slowed the additional voices in the room.
+Having worked for years in the Health Care industry prior to my 28 + years in Real Estate I found that recognizing & allowing someone an opportunity to take center stage, however brief that moment may be, may be more important to them than you’ll ever know.
+As I answered the appraiser’s questions about financials & condition issues, I made a point to address everyone in the room equally.
+I could sense by her silence that some of this ‘financial stuff’ was either getting by her a bit or perhaps she was just taking it all in, either way, it seemed to have slowed the additional voices in the room.